lkrjj/git-wiki/index.md

-# Welcome to the Multi-center Alzheimer Disease Imaging(MCADI) Consortium wiki
+Welcome to the Multi-center Alzheimer Disease Imaging(MCADI) Consortium wiki.

 This is a wiki page for [Multi-center Alzheimer Disease Imaging Consortium](https://github.com/YongLiuLab/MCADI/).